PaulB1777/project/README.md

 # Removing Variables:
 -	“mal_id”, “title_japanese”, and “title_english” were removed because they do not provide any additional information relevant to this project.
 The title variable can be used to identify each anime.
 -	The “synopsis” variable was removed because it provides a brief description of the anime.
 As this project does not deal with text sentiment analysis models, the synopsis variable is outside the scope of this project.
+-	The “episodes” and “duration” variables were removed because they describe how many episodes an anime has, and how long each episode is.
+This is outside of the scope of the project.
+-	“status” and “airing” describe if a show is currently airing, finished airing, or yet to be aired.
+Because this project deals with the score of an anime, anime that are yet to be aired will not be usable.
+Because only about 50 anime are currently airing at once, that is not a large enough sample size to justify investigation.
+-	“aired_from”, “aired_to”, and “season” describe when a show aired.
+Although it would be more specific, and possibly provide more insight, these variables have many more missing values than the “year” variable.
+-	“members” describes how many accounts have an anime on their “list.”
+This is not useful for determining the popularity of an anime because it includes users who have dropped the show and users who are only planning to watch the show.
+-	“favorites” describes how many users favorited an anime.
+This is not included in the scope of the project.
+-	“producers” and “licensors” track sponsors and other corporate entities behind an anime.
+They are not included in this project in favor of the animation studio, as they have a more direct impact on an anime’s production quality and the resulting audience opinions.
+-	“image_url” is a web link to the cover art of an anime.
+It does not provide any useful information to this project.
 # Removing Rows:
 -	Rows where the “score” variable was missing were removed.
 This is because the target variable is missing, so these rows are unable to be used for this project.
 Missing Values:
--	Several variables have a notable number of missing values, including the “aired_to”, “season”, “year”, “studios”, “producers”, “licensors”, “genres”, “themes”, and “demographics” columns.
+-	Several variables have a notable number of missing values, including the “year”, “studios”, “genres”, “themes”, and “demographics” columns.
 As many of these are important for the analysis in this project, they will be kept.
 The data will be filtered to exclude these missing values only while analyzing the specific variable.